microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.CostReduction.document.md

 ## Introducing Your Tools : Filtering, Flight Recorders, and Converting Logs to Metrics

-Converting logs into metrics is a powerful technique used in Dynamic Telemetry to optimize monitoring and reduce the overhead associated with storing and processing large volumes of log data.
+Converting logs into metrics is a powerful technique used in Dynamic Telemetry for optimizing and reducing the overhead associated with storing and processing large volumes of log data.
 This process involves several key steps:

-1. **Log Collection**: The first step is to collect logs from various sources within the system.
-These logs contain detailed information about events and operations occurring within the system.
+1. **Log Emission**: The first step is to collect Logs from various sources within the system.
+These Logs contain detailed information about events and operations occurring within the system.

+1. **Log Filtering and Aggregation**: Once the logs are emitted, they can be immediately egressed (as usual) or by using Dynamic Telemetry, they can be [Filtered, or Routed](./docs/Architecture.Components.FiltersAndRouters.document.md) into a temporary memory buffer, that is only egressed when something interesting happens.
+We call these [Flight Recorders](./docs/Architecture.FlightRecorder.Overview.document.md), and they work similarly to what you'd expect on an aircraft.
+Perhaps more interesting, is that Logs can be dynamically converted into Metrics.
+While there are many techniques (discussed later), one of the most interesting is using a [Query Language Processor](./docs/Architecture.Components.Processor.QueryLanguage.document.md).

-1. **Log Filtering and Aggregation**: Once the logs are collected, they are filtered and aggregated to extract meaningful data.
-This is where the query language processor comes into play.
-It integrates into the logging stream, monitoring events by applying straightforward query language filtering and aggregate functions.
+   These integrate into the logging stream, monitoring events by applying straight forward Query Language filtering and aggregate functions.
 This helps in reducing the volume of data by focusing on the most critical information.

-1. **Metric Conversion**: After filtering and aggregation, the relevant log data can be converted into metrics.

 1. **Metric Emission**: The final step is to emit the metrics into your standard and existing metrics solution / dashboard.
 These metrics provide a high-level